vrettasm/MetalHawk/README.md

 N.B.
 For Windows systems follow the **equivalent** instructions.

+## Data extraction (conversion)
+The program as it is expects sphere pdb/csd files as input.
+For a generic input file you need to pass the input first from the 'extract_metal_sites.py'.
+The input of the script is a directory containing the generic 'pdb' or 'cif' files, while the output is a new directory containing the sphere 'pdb' files that can be used directly as input for MetalHawk.

 ## How to run

 To execute the program (within the activated virtual environment), you can either navigate to the main